Polio vaccine: Kolmer's live vaccine

 Kolmer began his vaccine development project in 1932 and ultimately focused on producing an attenuated or live virus vaccine.
 Inspired by the success of vaccines for rabies and yellow fever, he hoped to use a similar process to denature the polio virus.
-In order to go about attenuating his polio vaccine, he repeatedly passed the virus through monkeys.
-Using methods of production that were later described as "hair-raisingly amateurish, the therapeutic equivalent of bath-tub gin," Kolmer ground the spinal cords of his infected monkeys and soaked them in a salt solution.
+To go about attenuating his polio vaccine, he repeatedly passed the virus through monkeys.
+Using methods of production that were later described as "hair-raisingly amateurish, the therapeutic equivalent of bath-tub gin", Kolmer ground the spinal cords of his infected monkeys and soaked them in a salt solution.
 He then filtered the solution through mesh, treated it with ricinolate, and refrigerated the product for 14 days to ultimately create what would later be prominently critiqued as a "veritable witches brew".

-In keeping with the norms of the time, Kolmer completed a relatively small animal trial with 42 monkeys before proceeding to self experimentation in 1934.
+In keeping with the norms of the time, Kolmer completed a relatively small animal trial with 42 monkeys before proceeding to self-experimentation in 1934.
 He tested his vaccine upon himself, his two children, and his assistant.
 He gave his vaccine to just 23 more children before declaring it safe and sending it out to doctors and health departments for a larger test of efficacy.
 By April 1935, he was able to report having tested the vaccine on 100 children without ill effect.
-Kolmer's first formal presentation of results would not come about until November 1935 where he presented the results of 446 children and adults he had vaccinated with his attenuated vaccine.
+Kolmer's first formal presentation of results did not come about until November 1935, when he presented the results of 446 children and adults he had vaccinated with his attenuated vaccine.
 He also reported that together the Research Institute of Cutaneous Medicine and the Merrell Company of Cincinnati (the manufacturer who held the patent for his ricinoleating process) had distributed 12,000 doses of vaccine to some 700 physicians across the United States and Canada.
-Kolmer did not describe any monitoring of this experimental vaccination program nor did he provide these physicians with instructions in how to administer the vaccine or how to report side effects.
+Kolmer did not describe any monitoring of this experimental vaccination program, nor did he provide these physicians with instructions in how to administer the vaccine or how to report side effects.
 Kolmer dedicated the bulk of his publications thereafter to explaining what he believed to be the cause of the 10+ reported cases of paralytic polio following vaccination, in many cases in towns where no polio outbreak had occurred.
 Six of these cases had been fatal.
-Kolmer had no control group but asserted that many more children would have gotten sick.
+Kolmer had no control group, but asserted that many more children would have gotten sick.